Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/fiddlefoo/rules/_index.md

 Now all the other players _may_ throw any hand cards at you that match one of the following criteria.
 They do so while yelling "Fiddlefoo, a penalty card for you!" ;)

-* That card is the same _color_ and its number is inside the _range_.
+* Either that card is the same _color_ and its number is inside the _range_.
-* The _number of music notes_ on that card is equal to the _distance_.
+* Or the _number of music notes_ on that card is equal to the _distance_.
 If they choose this option, they may only give you 1 card this turn.

 If the **distance** you created is larger than 3, however, you're safe.
-Nobody may throw anything at you.
-But you must draw 1 card from the deck.
+Nobody may throw anything at you, but you must draw 1 card from the deck.

 Take all cards received into your hand.

 If you end your turn without any cards, the game ends (and you win).
+Have fun!

 @TODO: EXAMPLE IMAGE

-{{% /rules-block %}}

 {{% /rules-block %}}